Save up to 25%… Shop Our Birthday Sale Now!

 This is because a lab can only cultivate the mycelium and not cultivate the canker or sclerotium itself.

-Wild Chaga takes three to five years before it can be harvested and many of the special compounds in Chaga, like betulin and betulinic acid, come from the birch tree.
+Wild Chaga takes three to five years before it can be harvested, and many of the special compounds in Chaga, like betulin and betulinic acid, come from the birch tree.
 If no birch tree is involved, like a lab-grown process, then none of these important birch compounds will be present.
-No black outer layer, no melanin.
-Not to mention that lab-grown Chaga is myceliated grain so there will be a large concentration of grain in the final product as opposed to the actual Chaga canker.

-Luckily, our Siberian Chaga is wild-harvested and tested by 3rd party laboratories for the active compounds like beta-D-glucans that are quintessential nutrients for the immune system.
+Luckily, our Siberian Chaga is wild-harvested and tested by 3rd party laboratories for active compounds like beta-D-glucans that are quintessential nutrients for the immune system.
 This wild Chaga has been maturing for upwards of 20 years in the cold and wild boreal forests.
 Siberian Chaga contains many polysaccharides, triterpenoids, and melanin which is a pigment we need throughout the human body.

-We care deeply about sourcing the highest quality mushrooms that contain the most medicinal compounds to support your health over long term use.
+We care deeply about sourcing the highest quality mushrooms that contain the most functional compounds to support your health over long term use.
 It is recommended that adults take two capsules of our organic Chaga daily.

 9. Chaga can be used to start fires

 The bushcraft and survivalist communities use Chaga as a fire starter.
-Once dried, the inner brown section of chaga can take a spark and it is very slow burning making it ideal as starting coal for your fire.
-Fire pistons, which compresses air to create heat to ignite your starting coal, can also make use of Chaga.
+Once dried, the inner brown section of chaga can take a spark, and it is very slow burning making it ideal as starting coal for your fire.

 In Summary